-The Clinical and Applied Sciences track includes coursework in scientific applications and clinical experiences in health-related sciences.
+The Clinical and Applied Sciences track of the Health Sciences major includes coursework in scientific applications and clinical experiences in health-related sciences.
 There are also opportunities for additional laboratory experiences in the areas of pharmacology, pharmaceutics, and medicinal chemistry.

-Potential capstone projects include clinical experiences at local clinics or medical centers that are coordinated through the CPHS Office of Experiential Education.
+Potential senior internship projects include clinical experiences at local clinics or medical centers that are coordinated through the CPHS Office of Experiential Education.
 Students who are interested in more research-oriented careers may also choose to complete a laboratory based research project with faculty in the pharmaceutical sciences.

 The Clinical and Applied Sciences track prepares students for careers or post-graduate work in primary care (for example: physicians, dentists, optometrists) and allied health professions (for example: physician assistant, physical therapy, occupational therapy, audiology, optometry, clinical and laboratory sciences).
 Students in the Clinical and Applied Sciences track may also focus their education to prepare for research careers in the pharmaceutical industry or entry into graduate programs in the pharmaceutical or biomedical sciences.

-The College of Pharmacy and Health Sciences partners with other colleges and schools both at Drake and in Des Moines to provide additional opportunities for professional advancement.
+The College of Pharmacy and Health Sciences partners with other colleges and schools at Drake as well as with other institutions in Des Moines to provide additional opportunities for professional advancement.
 Students interested in pursuing a career in health care law may consider our joint degree program with the Drake University Law School.
 Students enrolled in this "3+3" option have the opportunity to begin their first year of law school during their senior year.

-CPHS has a partnership with Des Moines University.
-This joint degree program allows students the opportunity to complete three years in the Health Sciences program followed by 2 years in the Master of Science in Biomedical Sciences at Des Moines University.
+Clinical & Applied Sciences track students are able to complete a joint degree program with Des Moines University which allows them the opportunity to complete three years in Health Sciences at Drake, followed by 2 years in the Master of Science in Biomedical Sciences at Des Moines University.

 CPHS also has a partnership with Mercy College of Health Sciences in Des Moines to provide Drake Clinical and Applied Sciences students with access to two of their programs.
-Students can enroll in "3+1" programs to earn certification in Medical Laboratory Sciences or a Bachelor of Science in Nursing.
+Students can enroll in "3+1" programs to earn a Bachelor of Sciences in Nursing degree or a certification in Medical Laboratory Sciences.

-Students who are interested in nursing can take advantage of our partnership with Allen College in Waterloo, IA.
-We partner with Allen to allow our students to earn not only a BS in Health Sciences, but also a Bachelor of Science in Nursing through Allen's accelerated BSN program.
-This "3+1" program allows students to spend their first three years at Drake completing their Health Sciences degree and their last 15 months earning their BSN through Allen's hybrid learning environment that combines classroom and online learning with practical experience in the Unity Point Health System in Des Moines.
+Students who are interested in nursing can take advantage of our partnership with Allen College to earn not only a BS in Health Sciences, but also a Bachelor of Science in Nursing through Allen's accelerated BSN program.
+This "3+1" program allows students to spend their first three years at Drake completing their Health Sciences major and their last 15 months earning their BSN through Allen's hybrid learning environment that combines classroom and online learning with practical experience in the Unity Point Health System in Des Moines.